-- (4) Includes \$8,039 in automobile lease payments, \$10,546 in matching contributions made by the Company to Mr. Green's 401(k) Savings Plan account and \$655 representing life insurance purchased for Mr. Green's benefit. - (5) Includes \$10,221 in automobile lease payments, \$9,769 in matching contributions made by the Company to Mr. Green's 401(k) account and \$655 representing life insurance purchased for Mr. Green's benefit. - (6) Includes \$10,667 in automobile lease payments, \$9,038 in matching contributions made by the Company to Mr. Green's 401(k) Savings Plan account and \$655 representing life insurance purchased for Mr. Green's benefit. - (7) Ms. Luscinski became Chief Operating Officer of the Company in August 2004. - (8) Represents matching contributions made by the Company to the executive officers' 401(k) Savings Plan accounts. - (9) Mr. Strack became President of Genomic Solutions, Inc. in March 2004 and President of Union Biometrica, Inc. in July 2001. - (10) Includes \$4,701 in automobile lease payments and \$3,325 in matching contributions made by the Company to Mr. Strack's 401(k) Savings Plan account. - (11) Includes \$4,269 in automobile lease payments and \$2,373 in contributions by the Company to Mr. Strack's 401(k) account.
+- (5) Amount represents matching contributions made by the Company to Mr. Chicoyne's tax-qualified 401(k) Savings Plan account. - (6) Includes \$9,548 for personal usage of Company owned automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$11,629 in matching contributions made by the Company to Mr. Green's tax qualified 401(k) Savings Plan account and \$540 representing life insurance purchased for Mr. Green's benefit. - (7) Includes \$8,864 for personal usage of Company owned automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$11,308 in matching contributions made by the Company to Mr. Green's tax qualified 401(k) Savings Plan account and \$1,868 representing life insurance purchased for Mr. Green's benefit. - (8) Amount represents matching contributions made by the Company to Ms. Luscinski's tax-qualified 401(k) Savings Plan account. - (9) Mr. Norige resigned effective September 14, 2007. - (10) Amount represents matching contributions made by the Company to Mr. Norige's tax-qualified 401(k) Savings Plan account.